Skip to contents

 )

-Only latitude and longitude are returned from the geocoder service in this example, but full_results = TRUE can be used to return all of the data from the geocoder service.
+This example returns only latitude and longitude from the geocoder service.
+Use full_results = TRUE to return all data from the geocoder service.

 query latitude longitude address

-To perform reverse geocoding (obtaining addresses from geographic coordinates), we can use the reverse_geo_lite() function.
-The arguments are similar to the geo_lite() function, but now we specify the input data columns with the lat and long arguments.
+To perform reverse geocoding (obtaining addresses from geographic coordinates), use reverse_geo_lite().
+The arguments are similar to geo_lite(), but now we specify the input data columns with the lat and long arguments.
 The dataset used here is from the geocoder query above.
-The single line address is returned in a column named by the address.
+The single-line address is returned in a column named with the address argument.

 reverse <- reverse_geo_lite(